10 Tax Credit Transfer Lessons from 2024: a Letter from Reunion

 There are often multiple paths to satisfying a buyer’s diligence requirements

-We worked on a PTC transaction where more than a dozen of the seller entities were JVs, and the buyer requested a specific document from each JV that was not practical to collect.
-We ended up downloading and analyzing hundreds of data files from the grid operator’s website, and ultimately were able to trace the electricity generation back to the relevant facilities.
+We worked on a PTC transaction where more than a dozen of the seller entities were JVs, and the buyer requested specific documentation from each JV that was not practical to collect.
+We offered a different approach that satisfied the buyer's diligence efforts in a way that was much less burdensome on the parties.

 On multiple large transactions, the seller (or buyer) stated: “If Reunion was not involved, there was no way that we would have been able to satisfy the buyer’s diligence requirements and get the deal done.”